 Of all the Mayan ruins in Mexico, why should I visit Cobá?

 When it comes to ancient Mayan ruins, Mexico has plenty of choices!
-Cobá aren’t the most impressive Maya ruins we’ve see in Mexico.
+Cobá isn’t the most impressive Maya ruins we’ve seen in Mexico.
 Much of the site isn’t excavated yet and the buildings are neither as large nor as elaborately designed as at other sites.
 However, there are a few things to note about Coba ruins that make it more than worth a few hours of your vacation:

 - Cobá is considered to have been a very important site for the ancient Maya people.

-- The Coba mayan ruins are buried in the middle of the jungle.
+- The Coba Mayan ruins are buried in the middle of the jungle.
 Much of the site is not yet excavated, the buildings are spread out amidst dense forest and the setting feels so natural.
 We even saw monkeys playing in the trees above us as we wandered!

-- Coba is home to one of the few remaining mayan pyramids in Mexico that you are still allowed to climb (as of December 2018).
+- Coba is home to one of the few remaining Mayan pyramids in Mexico that you are still allowed to climb (as of December 2018).

-- At only $70 pesos, Coba is the cheapest mayan ruins site we have visited.
+- At only $70 pesos, Coba is the cheapest Mayan ruins site we have visited.